Deeply Learned Robust Matrix Completion for Large-scale Low-rank Data Recovery: Numerical experiments

 Note that CORONA is specifically designed for fully observed ultrasound imaging.
 Thus, it is not a surprise that our recovery accuracy is slightly worse than CORONA.
 However, the average runtime of LRMC is substantially faster than CORONA.
 We believe that our speed advantage will be even more significant on larger-scale examples, which is indeed one of our main contributions: scalability.
 Using partial observation will further improve the scalability of LRMC; however, the advantage is not obvious on this relatively small dataset.

-\newlength{\faceimgwidth} \textbf{Face modeling.} We use AR Face Database \cite{martinez1998ar} as the face modeling benchmark, which consists of 3,276 images of 126 human subjects captured under diverse conditions.
+\textbf{Face modeling.} We use AR Face Database \cite{martinez1998ar} as the face modeling benchmark, which consists of 3,276 images of 126 human subjects captured under diverse conditions.
 Each human subject has 26 frontal-view images encompassing varying facial expressions, illumination settings, and accessories such as sunglasses and scarves.
 The face images are vectorized, and those belonging to the same subject are grouped into one data matrix.
 For our experiments, subjects 1–10 are designated as the test set, while the remaining subjects form the training set.
 To enhance training, we employ various image augmentation techniques, including flipping, rotation, scaling, shearing, shifting, and cropping to create more training samples.

 The runtime test results are summarized in Table~\ref{tab:face}, and selected visual results are presented in Fig.~\ref{fig:visualization_faces}.
-Once again, LRMC dominates the runtime comparison.
+One can observe that LRMC dominates the runtime comparison.
 In terms of visual results, LRMC and ScaledGD provide similar facial recovery, though the faces recovered with full observations are less noisy than at $30\%$ observation rate.

-\newlength{\cloudimgwidth} \textbf{Cloud removal from multi-temporal satellite imagery.} We apply LRMC to the task of cloud removal from multi-temporal satellite imagery.
-The dataset used for this experiment is curated using SAR Sentinel-2 instruments (A level 1-A top-of-atmosphere reflectance product) from the European Space Agency's Copernicus mission.
+\newlength{\faceimgwidth} \newlength{\cloudimgwidth} \textbf{Cloud removal from multi-temporal satellite imagery.} We evaluate the scalability of LRMC to the large-scale task of cloud removal from high-resolution multi-temporal satellite imagery.
+The dataset used for this experiment is curated using Sentinel-2 instruments (A level 1-A top-of-atmosphere reflectance product) from the European Space Agency's Copernicus mission.
 The data is acquired through the Sentinel Hub API\footnote{Data accessed through the Sentinel Hub API, provided by Sinergise Solutions d.o.o., \url{https://www.sentinel-hub.com/}.}.
-The dataset includes the 100 most populous U.S. cities, with 9 data blocks extracted from each city.
-Each block covers a $400\times400$ pixel area at a 10-meter resolution, comprising 60 images captured between January 2021 and June 2024.
-These images are vectorized and organized into matrices with 60 columns, each representing distinct temporal instances.
-We use all cities except Atlanta as the training dataset and evaluate performance on 9 data blocks from Atlanta.
+The dataset includes multiple blocks from each of the 100 most populous U.S. cities, comprising 60 images captured between January 2021 and June 2024.
+To rigorously test scalability, we perform experiments at three resolutions: $400 \times 400$ pixels ($4.8 \times 10^{5}$ rows), $1000 \times 1000$ pixels ($3 \times 10^{6}$ rows), and $2000 \times 2000$ pixels ($1.2 \times 10^7$ rows) per image.